Arch Linux Installation Guide with Full Root Encryption

 sbctl status

-- Hangs after password prompt with - /dev/mapper/cryptroot: clean- System may not be hung.
-It’s just slow or stuck on a failing service.
+/dev/mapper/cryptroot: clean- The system may not be hung; it may be slow or stuck on a failing service.

 - Broken or duplicated lines in